 Only problem is, you have no idea what healthy fat actually is.
 Don’t worry— I got you.

-Now, before I drag you down the rabbit hole I want to let you in on a little shortcut (in case you don’t really give a damn about the science of it all).
-I’ve put together a little cheatsheet entitled, Which Fats to Eat and Which to Leave— you’re welcome to skip this read and download the PDF for easy access.
+Before I drag you down the rabbit hole, I want to let you in on a little shortcut (in case you don’t really give a damn about the science of it all).
+I’ve put together a FREE Clean Keto Guidebook— you’re welcome to skip this read and download the PDF for easy access.

 Conventionally, we pack on pounds when we consume more calories than we burn.
 We’re well aware that sitting around and stuffing our faces will inevitably lead to weight gain.
 What the conventional approach fails to discuss is caloric quality and metabolic conversion.